Neural Neural Scaling Laws: Introduction

 \section{Introduction}

-Neural scaling laws characterize how language model performance improves with increased compute, data, and parameters \cite{kaplan2020scaling, hoffmann2022training}.
-These laws typically take the form of power-law relationships such as $L(C) = \alpha C^{-\beta}$, where $L$ is training loss and $C$ is the input to training, such as compute.
-Such simple functional forms have proven remarkably useful for predicting training dynamics and choosing resource allocation.
+Neural scaling laws characterize how language model performance improves with increased compute, data, and parameters \citep{kaplan2020scaling, hoffmann2022training}.
+These laws typically take the form of power-law relationships such as $L(C) = \alpha C^{-\beta}$, where $L$ is the reducible loss and $C$ is an input to training, like compute.
+Such simple functional forms have proven remarkably useful for predicting training dynamics and optimizing resource allocation.

-However, the translation from training loss to downstream task performance is far more complex.
-While aggregate metrics like training or validation loss follow smooth scaling curves, individual task accuracies exhibit diverse behaviors with scale: some improve monotonically, others plateau, and some even degrade with scale---a phenomenon known as inverse scaling \cite{mckenzie2023inverse}.
-Taken together, it seems that no single parametric family can capture the full spectrum of scaling behaviors \cite{lourie-etal-2025-scaling}.
+However, the translation from pretraining loss to downstream performance is far more complex.
+While aggregate metrics like pretraining loss or task performance averaged over many domains follow smooth scaling curves, individual tasks exhibit diverse behaviors as they scale: some improve monotonically, others plateau, and some even degrade with scale---a phenomenon known as inverse scaling \citep{mckenzie2023inverse}.
+Taken together, it seems that no single parametric family can capture the full spectrum of scaling behaviors \citep{lourie-etal-2025-scaling}.

-We hypothesize that predicting future performance from validation loss suffers from two flaws, both of which limit the usefulness of downstream scaling laws: first, validation loss is an arbitrary bottleneck, and averaging the myriad token losses obscures signal; and second, no simple hypothesis class exists to fit all behaviors of downstream tasks.
+We hypothesize that predicting future performance from validation loss suffers from two flaws, both of which limit the usefulness of downstream scaling laws: first, validation loss creates a bottleneck by averaging rich token losses into a single, obscured signal; and second, no simple hypothesis class exists to fit all behaviors of downstream tasks.
 To fix these issues, we propose to use a neural network that predicts downstream task performance while incorporating token-level loss information.